-notice my very special whisk – I found this in Australia and if you ever come across one, get it – it is wonderful to work with as it acts as a spatula at the same time.
+Take a good look at my very special whisk.
+I found this in Australia and if you ever come across one, get it.
+It is wonderful to work with as it acts as a spatula at the same time.
+I also have a silicone version of this which is brilliant.
+I bought it years after I first wrote this blog post.

 - 5 egg yolks